Google Maps is no longer just a directory. It is an AI-powered decision engine.

 Optimization Principle #4: Visual Truth (Vision AI)

 With Gemini Lens integrated into Maps, photos are no longer decorative.
-They are machine-interpreted evidence.
+Google analyzes pixels to treat photos as verified keywords for Gemini, establishing immediate machine-interpreted evidence.

 What to Upload Weekly: